Mykonos New Port vs Old Port: Which One You Need

 If you land and need to catch a ferry the same day, you don't need to detour through Mykonos Town.
 A direct airport-to-ferry-port transfer takes you straight to the New Port at Tourlos in about 10–15 minutes — roughly €18–25 by taxi or €30–40 for a fixed-fare private transfer.

 This is the safest option when your flight-to-ferry connection is tight: a pre-booked transfer guarantees a vehicle and a fixed price, so you're not stuck in the airport taxi queue while your ferry boards.
+For the full picture of getting around on arrival, see the Mykonos Airport guide.

 Don't miss your ferry: timing tips